TripSit/irc-server/README.md

-# TripSit Oragono IRC server configuration
+# TripSit Ergo IRC server configuration

 The current official server is not yet running this configuration and software.